 This is why seoClarity introduced Visibility Share — a new way to track rankings based on actual pixel real estate on the SERP.

-When Google recognizes your content as relevant and authoritative, it should not only offer it to users on page one, but ideally on the first fold of page one, so users immediately see it.
+When Google recognizes your content as relevant and authoritative, it should not only offer it to users on page one, but ideally on the first fold of page one so users immediately see it.

 #4.
 Click-through Rate (CTR)

-In order to have a user click through to your site, your search listing has to be appealing.
-This means including an enticing title tag and meta description, plus any applicable schema.
+For a user to click through to your site, your search listing has to be appealing.

-A high CTR shows that users saw value and relevance in your listing.
+Thus, a high CTR shows that users saw value and relevance in your listing.

 Recommended Reading: How to Improve Your Site's Organic Search Click-Through Rate